marcjulianschwarz/obsidian-vault-blog/Posts/simpleperceptron.md

 			self.bias += self.bias_delta
 ```

-Finally, we have to implement the `predict` method to be able to calculate the error.
+Lastly, we have to implement the `predict` method to be able to calculate the error.

 ## Prediction

-For prediction, we simply compute a linear combination of the input data using the trained weights and bias.
+For prediction, we compute a linear combination of the input data using the trained weights and bias.
 To get the corresponding class labels, we need to clip the values with a step function.
-This gives us a binary output, just like the target variable.
+This gives us a binary output, like the target variable.

 ```python
 def predict(self, X):